-Choosing the right swimming lesson program is not as simple as signing up at your nearest swimming pool.
+Choosing the right swimming lesson program isn't as simple as signing up at your nearest pool.

-Well, it could be, if you don't mind the potential of being disappointed.
+Well, it could be, but you risk being disappointed.

-In order to get the most out of your swimming lessons experience, you should consider a few important aspects before you join in.
+To get the most out of your experience, you should consider a few important aspects before you dive in.
+This guide will walk you through exactly what to think about.

 First, you should assess your swimming skills.